 When you feel unworthy, it’ll be hard to accept love and kindness from others.
 It would be best if you retrained yourself.
 So, when someone is kind to you, accept it.
 You deserve to get treated well.
 Please don’t deny yourself happiness; embrace it.
 Allow yourself to be loved.

 8. Change your damaging beliefs

-Once you realize you’ve believed some messed up things, you can change them.
+Once you realize you’ve believed some messed-up things, you can change them.
 Shame can cause you to tear yourself down for any imperfection.
 But, are you really the person you tell yourself you are?
 You’re a good person, and you’re doing the best you can.
 You’re here at MotivatedProgress.com, so your heart is in the right place.

 Write down several positive things about yourself.
 Keep the list so you can read it when the negativity seeps in.
 Instead of blindly believing every thought you have, dwell on these positive things.
-Although it won’t work instantly, you’ve got to think of them daily at every spare moment.
+Although it won’t work instantly, you’ve got to think of them daily in every spare moment.

 9. Gain awareness